 The Horticulture of Wilcox Park

-An impressive collection of plant species adorn the Park.
-From magnificant trees to perennials, the plant composition of the Park is both beutiful as well as educational.
-Several plantings are labeled for identification and A Self-Guided Tree Walk is available at the Circulation desk of the library.
+An impressive collection of plant species adorn Wilcox Park.
+From magnificent trees to perennials, the plant composition of the Park is both beautiful as well as educational.
+Several plantings are labeled for identification.

 The RI Tree Council maintains a list of the largest trees called the RI Register of Big Trees.
 These are trees that, due to height, average crown spread and trunk circumference, are the largest of their species in RI.
-Wilcox Park has eight Champions and a number of runners up.
+Wilcox Park has seven Champions and a number of runners up.
 Westerly ranks 4th in the number of Champion trees, all of which are in Wilcox Park.
-See the Self-Guided Tree Walk for species and locations in the Park.

 Friends Perennial Garden